brijesh1626/TODO-JAVASCRIPT/README.md

 # TODO-JAVASCRIPT
-This is Simple TODO list made from pure JavaScript
+This is Simple TODO list made from pure JavaScript.